 229 Entering Extended Passive Mode (|||p|)

 Thus, EPSV, being the newer command (described in RFC 2428), forbids specifying a different IP address to establish a data connection, so the FTP client considers this address by default to be the same as the server address in the control connection.
 The elegant and consistent attack idea seems to be ruined.
-But in reality, if the server responds with “500 command not implemented” to an EPSV command, the vast majority of FTP clients will offer a PASV command instead.
-And this command can be used to transmit the address and port of the victim service.
-What’s more, the connection to the FTP client may be terminated immediately after getting the RETR (retrieve file) command from it.
+However in reality, if the server responds with “500 command not implemented” to an EPSV command, the vast majority of FTP clients will offer a PASV command instead.
+This command can be used to transmit the address and port of the victim service.
+What’s more, the connection with the FTP client may be terminated immediately after getting the RETR (retrieve file) command from it.

 220 i58 FTP server ready.

 331 Guest login ok, send your email address as password.

 500 Command not implemented, superfluous at this site.
 (2)

 150 Opening BINARY mode data connection for ‘file’ (5000000 bytes).

 [this is where the fake FTP server is free to terminate the connection]